Veggie WordPress theme review

-If however you are looking at making CSS design changes wholesale, I strongly recommend using a child theme, guess what?
+If however, you are looking at making CSS design changes wholesale, I strongly recommend using a child theme, guess what?

 If you have a specific color scheme in mind for your new website using the Veggie theme then here is where you can change colors for certain elements.

-They’re all pretty self explanatory and really don’t need me to waffle on about them here.
+They’re all pretty self-explanatory and really don’t need me to waffle on about them here.

 Save to say you can indeed change the color of elements thus helping you get the color scheme you need for your new site.

 Not the most descriptive panel title so far!
-However all this one does is allow you to change the color of the header text (if you have elected to go for text over image as a logo) and finally change the color of the background, nice and simple.
+However all this one does is allow you to change the color of the header text (if you have elected to go for text over an image as a logo) and finally change the color of the background, nice and simple.

-Here you can display an image of your choosing the theme does recommend a size of of 2600 x 300 pixels.
+Here you can display an image of your choosing the theme does recommend a size of 2600 x 300 pixels.

 The image itself will sit right above the text of the site or the logo of the site, could be good to use for highlighting something of particular interest.

 Would give it a real cooking/foodie look, just a quick idea, anyway I’m waffling!
 Get it (waffles, food, Veggie theme, oh forget it).

 Again this is a standard fixture for WordPress themes, we cant really do anything as yet as I mentioned earlier we have no content to display, no pages or posts.
 If you already have content and are changing over to the Veggie theme then all your menus would be shown here.

 It’s worth noting that the Veggie WordPress theme has four widget areas.
 One for the sidebar and as the image denotes three more for the footer as well.
 Minimal and concise, not a million different widget areas all over the shop!